Rome February 2009

 HOME

-Since we were staying in Rome for nine days we opted to rent a very pleasant apartment on the Via Giulia rather than stay in the hotel with the rest of the group.
-We arrived on the the 6th of February and had the better part of two days to our own devices.
+Since we were staying in Rome for nine days we opted to rent a very pleasant apartment on the Via Giulia rather than stay in the hotel.
+We arrived on the the 6th of February.

 Photo Maggie Land Blanck

-Sunday morning we met the group and went to the newly restored Trajan's market.
+Sunday morning we went to the newly restored Trajan's market.
 We had been there numerous times before.
 However, we were able to access areas that had previously been closed to the public so this visit was a very different experience.

 Photo Maggie Land Blanck

-"We then went to lunch at a nearby restaurant, Taverna Fori Imperiali.
-I sat at the end of the table between Maggie and Nancy Morrione.
+"We went to lunch at a nearby restaurant, Taverna Fori Imperiali.
 The dinner started with extensive anti-pasti, followed by wonderful pappardella in a chopped veal and truffle sauce.
 The second was Italian meatloaf.
 Dinner as always was accompanied by wine and bottled water."

 Photo Maggie Land Blanck